Specialist Hubs of Inclusive Practice (SHIPs)

 Pupil profile

-Children and young people on roll at a SHIP have co-occurring special educational needs and will typically fit the following profile:
+Children and young people on roll at a SHIP learning needs alongside others which have been identified.
+They will typically fit the following profile:

-• Identified learning needs, requiring support to access mainstream curriculum
+- Identified learning needs, requiring support to access mainstream curriculum if they can do so

 Support available